umbgtt10/fluxion/.prompts/docs.md

+Execute sync-readme-examples.ps1 and ensure that the code snippets in the documentation are up to date.
-Perform a fully-fledged review of the whole documentation including:
+Then perform a fully-fledged review of the whole documentation including:
  - md files
  - comments
  - method documentation